samuelmtimbo/unit/README.md

 ## Backlog

-All currently available primitives live in the [system](/src/system) folder.

 Unit system API is composed of logical, platform (frontend and backend) and "operating system" units.

-The direction of growth is feature parity with Web and a subset of NodeJS (not native to the Web), like TCP and HTTP
+The direction of growth right now is ensuring a robust basic UI/UX and feature parity with Web and a subset of NodeJS (not native to the Web), like TCP and HTTP.

-Check out these examples of primitive classes: [`add`](/src/system/f/arithmetic/Add/index.ts) (`+` operation), [`oscilator node`](/src/system/platform/api/media/audio/OscillatorNode/index.ts) (Web Audio API), and `peer transmitter` (simplified Web RTC).

-The default Unit system comes with a collection of useful unit graphs out of the box.
-Take a look at what a graph looks like in JSON: [`if else`](/src/unit/src/system/core/control/IfElse/spec.json) and [`range`](/src/system/core/loop/Range/spec.json).
+Visit [Evolution](/src/docs/direction/README.md) to learn more about where Unit development is headed.

 ## Community